whoschek/bzfs/README.md

 *  Do nothing if the --delete-empty-dst-datasets option is missing.
     Otherwise, after successful replication step and successful --delete-dst-datasets and successful --delete-dst-snapshots steps,
-    if any, delete any included destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is included via --{include|exclude}-dataset*
+    if any, delete any selected destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is selected via --{include|exclude}-dataset*
     policy).
 Does not recurse without --recursive.

-    For example, if the destination contains datasets h1,d1, and the include/exclude policy effectively includes h1,d1, then check if h1,d1 can be deleted.
-On the other hand, if the include/exclude policy effectively only includes h1 then only check if h1 can be deleted.
+    For example, if the destination contains datasets h1,d1, and the include/exclude policy selects h1,d1, then check if h1,d1 can be deleted.
+On the other hand, if the include/exclude policy only selects h1 then only check if h1 can be deleted.

     *Note:* Use --delete-empty-dst-datasets=snapshots to delete
     snapshot-less datasets even if they still contain bookmarks.